The issue: Remote Desktop can’t find the computer. This might means that...

 HKEY_CURRENT_USER\Software\Microsft\Terminal Server Cleint\Default

 Step 3.
-Locate “MRU” entries and delete them.
+Locate MRU entries and delete them.

-If the four solutions are not working for the Remote Desktop can't find the computer that does not belong to the specified network issue, you can resort to a free alternative to Remote Desktop, AnyViewer.It is fast remote access and remote support utility.
-To use it to access another computer, you don't need to find out the IP or the computer name.
-What's more, it supports connecting one PC to another PC under different networks without complicated settings.
-Then, let's walk through how it works.
+If the five solutions are not working for the Remote Desktop can't find the computer that does not belong to the specified network issue on Windows 11/10/8.1/8/7, you can resort to a free alternative to Remote Desktop, AnyViewer.